Things to Do in Andaman and Nicobar Islands, India

 If Chidiya Tapu beach is famous for its sunsets then Sitapur beach is famous for its sunrises.
 It's also the rare beach in Andaman that is great for swimming.

-During the British rule, Indian Freedom Fighters were kept imprisoned on the islands.
-Kalapani Museum tells the story of these prisoners as well as India's freedom struggle.
+During British rule, Indian Freedom Fighters were imprisoned on the islands.
+Kalapani Museum narrates their story and India's freedom struggle

-The Limestone Caves on Baratang Island are scenic caves.
-The journey to get there is scenic too with a motor boat ride and mangroves filled with the local tribal people.
+The Limestone Caves on Baratang Island are scenic, accessed via a motorboat ride through mangroves inhabited by local tribal people.

-Bharatpur Beach is famous for swimming and water sports.
-However, a must here is the glass bottom boat ride.
+Bharatpur Beach is famous for swimming and water sports, with a must-try glass bottom boat ride.

 Barren Island houses the only active volcano in South Asia.
 The water surrounding the island are also great for Scuba Diving.